Tomasz Wygonik

-Tomasz Wygonik (born 8 May 1968) is a retired Polish association football defender who played professionally in Poland and the United States.
+Tomasz Wygonik (born 8 May 1968) is a Polish former professional footballer who played as a defender.

-Wygonik played two games for Wisła Kraków during the 1988-1989 season.
+Wygonik played two games for Wisła Kraków during the 1988–89 season.
 In 1997 and 1998, Wygonik played for the Central Jersey Riptide of the USISL D-3 Pro League.
-On 7 February 1999 the Chicago Fire selected Wygonik in the first round (twelfth overall) of the 1999 MLS Supplemental Draft.
-On 19 February 1999 the Fire traded him to the Miami Fusion for the Fire's third round pick in the 2000 MLS SuperDraft.
+On 7 February 1999, the Chicago Fire selected Wygonik in the first round (twelfth overall) of the 1999 MLS Supplemental Draft.
+Twelve days later, the Fire traded him to the Miami Fusion for the Fire's third round pick in the 2000 MLS SuperDraft.
 The Fusion waived Wygonik on 2 April 1999.
 He then signed with the Hampton Roads Mariners of the USL A-League where he played two seasons.
 The Mariners released him in August 2000.
 He then played for the Jersey Falcons of the USL PDL from 2002 to 2004.
-He continued to play for the amateur Garfield Vistula during the late 2000s.
+Wygonik continued to play for the amateur Garfield Vistula during the late 2000s.